tj90241/n64chain/README.md

 # n64chain

-This is a Nintendo 64 development toolchain based on GCC that do not depend on any proprietary Nintendo library.
+This is a Nintendo 64 development toolchain based on GCC that does not depend on any proprietary Nintendo library.
 Only thing that you need to provide is a 2kb bootcode compatible with your CIC to bootstrap the code.
 This is not included in n64chain.